lnx-search/lnx-book/src/getting_started/indexes.md

     // The backend to use, choices of 'memory', 'tempdir', and 'filesystem' "storage_type": "memory",

+    // Uses the fast-fuzzy pre-compute optimisations, this is much faster but requires
+    // additional memory and requires it being enabled in the server itself
+    // via `--enable-fast-fuzzy`
+    "use_fast_fuzzy": true,

+    // If true this will strip out stop words e.g. `the` from the search query if
+    // it contains 1 or more non-stop words.
+(Only applied to fast-fuzzy) "strip_stop_words": true,

     // The actual fields for this schema.
     // NOTE: not every field defined is used to search.
     "fields": {